Stirling-Tools/Stirling-Tools.github.io/docs/Pro.md

 # Stirling PDF Pro

 Stirling PDF offers an Pro edition of its software.
 This is the same great software but with added features and comforts.
-For some users that seek aditional features, bulk user discounts or SLA support may want our Enterprise package
+Some users that seek additional features, bulk user discounts or SLA support may want our Enterprise package.

 ## Whats included in pro
 - Support tickets via support@stirlingpdf.com to reach the Stirling-PDF team for support